Month: September 2012

 Where the summer mist descends like Brigadoon.

-It’s a wonderful place to be, with its distance glimpses of the sea,
+It’s a wonderful place to be, with its distant glimpses of the sea,

 with a friendly face round every corner.